 Growth trial

-Observation of growth performance, live body weight (kg), Body length (cm), Chest girth (cm) and Body height (cm) of all experimental kids were recorded at weekly intervals.
+Observation of growth performance, live body weight (kg), body length (cm), Chest girth (cm) and Body height (cm) of all experimental kids were recorded at weekly intervals.
 The average daily body weight gain of all experimental goat kids was calculated from difference in body weight attained at 0 day and 180 day.

 Digestibility trial and Sample collection

 A digestibility trial was conducted after 180 days of experimental period.
-The samples of concentrate mixtures, soymilk, turmeric powder, roughage and feces were dried in a hot air oven at 100°C till constant weight for dry matter determination.
+The samples of concentrate mixtures, soymilk, turmeric powder, roughage and faeces were dried in a hot air oven at 100°C till constant weight for dry matter determination.
 Samples were ground and preserved for further chemical analysis.

 Chemical analysis